Zaid-Ajaj/the-elmish-book/chapters/commands/commands.md

 // Computes how the user interface looks like based on the current state val render : State -> (Msg -> unit) -> ReactElement
 ```
 Here `render` has the same signature but `init` and `update` now return a tuple of the type `State * Cmd<Msg>`.
-This means when initialising or updating the state, we don't just return a state but also a command.
+This means when initializing or updating the state, we don't just return a state but also a command.
 This command is a function that may trigger (i.e. dispatch) a message.

 ### Counter With Commands
 The Elmish library includes many built-in commands under the `Cmd` module.
 A very useful command is `Cmd.none` which is a command that doesn't do anything, i.e. doesn't dispatch any message.
 Following here is the [Counter](/chapters/elm/counter.md) example but with commands: